England is still in a national lockdown. You must stay at home, leaving only where permitted by law, and follow the rules in this guidance.

-Visit our dedicated Community Support page if you require practical help, or need support and advice.
+Visit our dedicated Community Hub page if you require practical help, or need support and advice.

 You must not leave your home unless you have a reasonable excuse (for example, for work or education purposes).
 If you need to travel you should stay local – meaning avoiding travelling outside of the area where you live – and look to reduce the number of journeys you make overall.